web-native/docs/chtml/v060/specs/html-transport/README.md

 ```

 ### Updating a List
-As noted earlier, items are automatically imported into, or removed from a list container, to keep in sync with the given data.
+As noted earlier, items are automatically imported into, or removed from a list container, to keep in sync with the given data object or array.

-To render additional items to our list above, we would simply add extra entries to our data.
+To render additional items to our list above, we would simply add extra entries to our data object.
 Below, we've added two more entries.
 Since two item elements already exists in the list container, only two new imports will now be made.

 ```js
 listContainer.bind({